tmungle/tmungle.github.io/projects.markdown

 	- Correlation of *TPMT*, *NUDT15* and *ITPA* single nucleotide polymorphism with anti-metabolites and pre-maintenance therapy blood parameters.

 - *IKZF1* gene insertion and deletion analysis using BlueFuse software.
 	- Illumina Beeline software was used to convert IDAT files to GTC.
 GRCh38 reference annotation database for CytoSNP-850K module was used for analysis.
-Visual analysis and interpretation of the log r ratio and B allele freq to conclude homozygous or hertozygous gain/deletion was performed.
+Visual analysis and interpretation of the log r ratio and B allele freq to conclude homozygous or heterozygous gain/deletion was performed.

 ---
 <br>